programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 )
 ```

 You can apply the decorator by adding `@retry` before any function.
 The decorator automatically reruns the decorated function after a failure, with exponentially increasing wait times between attempts (starting at 2 seconds and up to 64 seconds).
 It stops after twelve attempts, then raises an exception.
-This should help us identify potential issues in your code or network connection.
+This should help you identify potential issues in your code or network connection.

 #### Batch Querying the CDX Server API